msv-lab/angelix/README.md

         return 0;
     }

-Output values are wrapped with `angelix_output` macro providing type and id of the expression.
+Output values are wrapped with `ANGELIX_OUTPUT` macro providing type and id of the expression.
 You also need to provide a default definition for this macro, so that the program remains compilable:

     #include <stdio.h>

-    #ifndef angelix_output
+    #ifndef ANGELIX_OUTPUT
-    #define angelix_output(expr, type, id) expr
+    #define ANGELIX_OUTPUT(expr, type, id) expr
     #endif

     int main(int argc, char** argv) {